folio-org/docs/content/en/docs/Metadata/Inventory/QuickMARC.md

 -   **In progress.** A change has been made to the record that has not made it to the Inventory record and/or SRS yet.
 -   **Error.** Something is preventing an update from moving to the Inventory record or SRS.

-## Deriving a new MARC record using quickMARC
+## Creating a new MARC record using quickMARC

-To create a new MARC bibliographic record, derive a new record from an existing MARC record.
+### To create a new **MARC bibliographic record**, derive a new record from an existing MARC record.

-1. Start with an instance record that has an underlying MARC source record and the same {format/type} as the record you wish to create.
+1. Start with an instance record that has an underlying MARC source record and the same [Resource type](../inventory/#resource-type) and [Format](../inventory/#format) as the record you wish to create.
 2. Click **Actions \> Derive new MARC bibliographic record.**
 3. Edit the new record following the instructions in [Editing a MARC record using quickMARC](#editing-a-marc-record-using-quickmarc).

-New MARC holdings records can only be created via Data Import in the Kiwi release.
+### To create a new **MARC holdings record**

+1. [Find the instance record](../inventory/#searching-for-a-record) to which you want to add holdings and select it.
+The instance source must be MARC.
+2. Click **Actions \> Add  MARC holdings record.**
+3. Edit the new record following the instructions in [Editing a MARC record using quickMARC](../#editing-a-marc-record-using-quickmarc).